Health Benefits of Tropical fruits; Tamarind and Papaya

 Research by Doctor Nam Dang at the University of Florida found an extract made from dried papaya leaves kills cancer cells directly and slows the growth of tumour cells in cultures.
 Some reports suggest that people have been able to cure themselves of incurable cancer by using extracts made from papaya leaf.

 A case in point; Stan Sheldon from the Gold Coast in Australia, was reported to be dying of cancer.
-He followed an old Aboriginal recipe and used the liquid from papaya leaves boiled and simmered in a pan, and taken for two months.
-When Mr Sheldon was tested, the findings showed both lungs were cleared of cancer.
+He followed an old Aboriginal recipe and used the liquid from papaya leaves boiled and simmered in a pan and taken for two months.
+Mr Sheldon's subsequent test results showed that both lungs were cleared of cancer.
 Stan's disease had not reappeared several decades later.
 Stan has apparently passed on his remedy to others; many were also miraculously cured.
 However, that was some time ago.

 More recently, cancer research in the United States has isolated a chemical compound in the papaya tree that is a million times stronger than the most widely used cancer drug, Adriamycin.
 The compound is in the papaya twigs and small branches.

 Once again discuss with your doctor before taking medical treatment.

 However, the consensus is, do not hesitate to add the papaya leaf extract to your arsenal of health-boosting foods.

 Papaya seed is also edible with nutritional benefits; it can help to eradicate intestinal parasites and detoxify the liver.
 Dried papaya seeds can be put through a pepper grinder and use as a spice to sprinkle over food.